Ratna Manikya I: Reign

 Upon his ascension to the throne, Ratna began an extensive administrative reform of his new kingdom, modelling the changes on his observations of the government of Bengal.
 The previously unproductive feudal system was reorganised and the government became more complex, with greater numbers of civil servants being employed to maintain it.
 The Bengali and Persian languages were introduced into the administration in light of the closer ties to Bengal and resources were delegated to the improvement of agriculture.

 Particularly influential were Ratna's experiences with Bengali Hindus, which resulted in him requesting Barbak Shah to send some to live in Tripura.
-Four thousand families were dispatched, settling in the ancient capital Rangamati, as well as Ratnapur, Yasopur and Hirapur.
+From 1464 to 1468, four thousand families were dispatched, settling in the ancient capital Rangamati, as well as Ratnapur, Yasopur and Hirapur.
 These were professionals, cultivators and artisans employed to bring the administrative and economic state of Tripura in-line with that of Bengal.
 Among them were Brahmins, Vaidyas and Kayasthas.
 Two members of the latter group, Khandava Ghosha and Pandita Raja, rose to become respected members of Ratna's council of ministers on account of their merit.
 These cultural influences began a process of acculturation, serving to gradually transform Tripura from its previous semi-tribal state.

-During 1464–1468 Ratna Manikya saw the influx of Bengali settlers began arriving in the region.
-This migration facilitated cultural exchange while also increasing revenue and enhancing agricultural output.
 This Bengali influence was further felt in the currency, with Ratna being the first monarch to mint coins, mimicking the weight and fabric of those struck by the Sultans of Bengal, whilst also providing evidence of the religious conditions at the time.
 Though the Rajmala references Ratna's devotion to the Hindu deities Vishnu and Narayana, this numismatic evidence also alludes to his worship of Shiva and Parvati through the titles and legends he employed.
 Other coins also mention his veneration of the Chaturdasha Devata (fourteen deities).
 All of this indicates that Ratna patronised all sects equally and, alongside records of his charitable deeds (Dāna), show his attempt to adhere to the ideal of a Hindu ruler as advised in the Puranas and Smriti.
 Historian Ramani Mohan Sarma concludes that, in reference to Tripuri society as a whole, this displayed "the final transformation of the Mongoloid (Bodo) pantheon of an important section of the Indo-Mongoloids into the orthodox Hindu pantheon of the Paranas".